 The West Fork Quartz Creek fish abundance section is located at the FS 399 bridge.
 The section has varied in length from 165 m to 248 meters due to spring flows and downfall from wind events.
 We chose West Fork Quartz rather than mainstem Quartz Creek because we found the majority of redds from year to year are in that tributary.
-Densities of juvenile bull trout generally increased between 1997 and 2002 then decreased to a relatively stable level since then (Table 4).
+Densities of juvenile bull trout generally increased between 1997 and 2002 then decreased to a relatively stable level until 2008 and since then have decreased (Table 4).

 Table 4.
-Population estimates (N), 95 percent confidence intervals (95% C.I.), probability of first pass capture (p) and densities for Age 1 and older bull trout calculated from electrofishing in the permanent section of West Fork Quartz Creek, 1997 - 2008.
+Population estimates (N), 95 percent confidence intervals (95% C.I.), probability of first pass capture (p) and densities for Age 1 and older bull trout calculated from electrofishing in the permanent section of West Fork Quartz Creek, 1997 - 2017.